Learning the optimal scale for GWAS through hierarchical SNP aggregation: Discussion

 \section{Discussion}

-Overall, taking into account the linkage disequilibrium structure of the genome and aggregating highly-correlated SNPs is seen to be a powerful alternative to standard marker analysis in the context of GWAS.
+Overall,accounting for the linkage disequilibrium structure of the genome and aggregating highly-correlated SNPs is seen to be a powerful alternative to standard marker analysis in the context of GWAS.
 In terms of risk prediction, our algorithm proves to be very effective at classifying individuals given their genotype, while in terms of the identification of loci, it shows its ability to identify genomic regions associated with a disease with a higher precision than standard methods.

+Is is also worth mentioning that our algorithm can also accomodate imputed variables as imputation in GWAS uses the Linkage Disequilibrium between variables to improve the coverage of variants.
+Our method being based on LD to define groups of common variants, we expect the group structure not to be impacted by imputation.

 In this work we propose a four-step method explicitly designed to utilize the linkage disequilibrium in GWAS data.
 Our method combines, on the one hand, unsupervised learning methods that cluster correlated-SNPs, and on the other hand, supervised learning techniques that identify the optimal number of clusters and reduce the dimension of the predictor matrix.
-We evaluated the method on numerical simulations and real datasets and compared the results with standard single-marker analysis and group-based approaches (FAIS and SKAT).
-In our simulations we remarked that the combination of our aggregating function with a ridge regression model leads to a major improvement in terms of predictive power when the linkage disequilibrium structure is strong enough, hence suggesting the existence of multivariate effects due to the combination of several SNPs.
+We evaluated the method on numerical simulations and real datasets and compared the results with standard single-marker analysis and group-based approaches (SKAT\emph{tree} and SKAT\emph{notree}).
+We remarked that the combination of our aggregating function with a ridge regression model leads to a major improvement in terms of predictive power when the linkage disequilibrium structure is strong enough, hence suggesting the existence of multivariate effects due to the combination of several SNPs.
 These results remained consistent across a wide range of real datasets (WTCCC and ankylosing spondylitis datasets).

 In terms of the identification of associated loci in different simulation scenarios, our method demonstrates its ability to retrieve true causal SNPs and/or clusters of SNPs with substantially higher precision coupled with a good power.
 On real GWAS data, our method has been able to recover a genomic region associated with ankylosing spondylitis (HLA region on chromosome 6) with a higher precision than standard single-marker analysis.